willforsyth/willforsyth.github.io/dev/_posts/2017-06-03-step2-how-to-launch-a-product-define.md

 ### Affinity Diagramming &amp; Card Sorting

 This style of affinity diagram takes on the more of the Design thinking style, where we add everything I have found so far, quotes from users, sketches I have made any key user stories and ideas.
-It helps us to start to define what is required.
 <img src="/imgs/posts/affinity.jpg" title="Image showing a the user stories hand written">

 ### User story mapping